dtmokada/Ditto/README.md

 The buck structure in this project is heavily based on [Airbnb's buck sample project](https://github.com/airbnb/BuckSample).

+TODO: Setup a CI pipeline that takes advantage of buck's caching.

 # Mini projects

 Like said before, this project contains many mini projects: